John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 CNN use third part Keras or Tensorflow
     Shape and color bands is crucial
 Conv2D  (Layer)- Does the actual convolution
 MaxPooling2d - Reduce the size of your data, reduces a layer down to a maximum size.
+Pooling reduces the dimesionality ofyour data.

 Lots of hypertuning

 Architecture > Gets deeper